 Setting boundaries.
 Dun dun duuun.

-So many things and so many people are struggling to get your time, energy and attention every single day!
+So many things AND people are asking for your time, energy and attention!

-It feels so good to help others and when we get the dopamine rush that comes when we try a new “shiny ✨ thing”.
+It feels so good to help others when they ask AND when we get the dopamine rush that comes when we try a “shiny new thing”.

 We’re wired to be curious and help each other out, but when you don’t put yourself and your priorities first, what happens?
 The value you have to offer and how you best serve others is put on the back burner. 🔥